quantum-compiler/quartz/README.md

 set, the Quartz circuit generator and circuit equivalence verifier can automatically generate and verify possible circuit transformations, represented as an equivalent circuit class (ECC) set.
-Second, Quartz's circuit optimizer takes a quantum circuit and an ECC set as inputs and use cost-based backtracking search to discover a super-optimized quantum circuit.
+Second, Quartz's circuit optimizer takes a quantum circuit and an ECC set as inputs and uses cost-based backtracking search to discover a super-optimized quantum circuit.

 ### Generate and verify an ECC set